Free home to school transport is provided to:

-If post-16 students qualify for home to school transport assistance under the agreed distance criteria, they qualify to receive a discretionary travel grant of £150 for each academic year towards the cost of their travel to and from school.
+Post-16 students who qualify for home to school transport assistance under the agreed distance criteria may receive a discretionary travel grant of £150 for each academic year.

-The travel grant can be used for whatever transport best suits their needs.
+The travel grant can be used for whatever transport best meets their needs.

 If using the local bus service, tickets (daily, weekly, termly, annually) can be purchased directly from the local bus provider.

 Download the Post-16 school transport application form 2017/2018 (pdf)